-In the first round of Local Digital funding (Sept 2018 – April 2019), we funded collaborative exemplar projects that aspired to solve shared local service problems in a common way, in keeping with the principles of the Local Digital Declaration.
+In the first round of Local Digital funding (Sept 2018 – May 2019), we funded 16 collaborative projects that aspired to solve shared local service problems in a common way, in keeping with the principles of the Local Digital Declaration.

 Criteria for funding bids

 Funding bids needed to meet the following criteria to reflect the principles of the Declaration: